10 Netiquette Necessities for the Online Classroom

 Andrew Selepak, PhD is a professor in the department of telecommunication at the University of Florida, and Program Coordinator of the graduate program in social media.

 Online learning has become mainstream over the past few years, especially for college students.
-Since everything from lectures and discussion groups to meetings between professors and students can take place online, the ways that students gain information and communicate with each other is changing in significant ways.
-Our communication and learning styles need to rapidly adapt to a heavy online format, which has been a serious adjustment.
-There is quite a learning curve there, both in terms of how students digest and retain course content and how we communicate with one another.
+The ways that students interact with each other has changed significantly since everything can now take place online.
+From lectures and discussion groups to meetings between professors and students, our communication and learning styles need to adapt to an ever-evolving online format.
+In terms of how students digest and retain course content and how we communicate with one another, there is quite a learning curve to striking the right balance.

 The 10 Needs for Healthy Netiquette